 I’m sure everyone has seen enough of the typical tourist city attractions for which Jaipur is famous.
 Let me make a departure from the usual pictures and show you the industrial side as well.
 Captured above is the automobile plant in one of the few industrial zones that surround the city.
 Although industrial areas are neither clean nor aesthetic, the above picture is an exception.

+A similar picture appeared in Beautiful Sunset at Nahargarh Fort, Jaipur.
 Out of all the pictures posted here, one can easily experience this view in Jaipur by driving to Nahargarh Fort which overlooks the city from the edge of a hill.
 This place is extremely popular among the youth.
 It’s no surprise that youth throng here from sunrise to sunset on Sundays.

 The views from the above place were stupendous even though climb through the scree was daunting.
 People who have seen this picture couldn’t believe that such a place exists at the edge of the city!
 Jaipur is growing & developing very fast.
 The city boundary is spread between 30 Km North to South and 20 Km East to West.